batking24/OpenPose-for-2D-Gait-Analysis/README.md

      - A CPU with at least 8 cores.

 ## Installation:
-- We installed OpenPose on a Windows 10 laptop as a portable demo.
+- Installed OpenPose on a Windows 10 laptop as a portable demo.
 The system we used has the following specifications:
   - NVIDIA GEFORCE GTX 1650 Ti Graphics card
   - Intel i7 Processor
   - 16 GB RAM